Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Methodology

 where $\widehat{\mathrm{Var}}(s_u-s_v)$ is obtained either by within-batch variance divided by $|B|$ (Lemma~\ref{lem:var_diff}) or by the empirical between-batch variance of $\{s_u^{(i)}-s_v^{(i)}\}_{i=1}^N$.
 The numerical decision is

 for a chosen $\alpha>0.5$.
 The equivalence between the probabilistic rule and the mean-ordering (for $\alpha=0.5$) is formalized in Theorem~\ref{thm:p_rule_equiv}.

 \paragraph{Acyclicity and transitivity} - If $\alpha=0.5$, Theorem~\ref{thm:p_rule_equiv} shows the rule reduces to ordering by population means $\mu_k$; orienting edges by this total order yields a DAG (Corollary~\ref{cor:acyclic}). - For $\alpha>0.5$, transitivity (and hence acyclicity) follows under the margin/variance conditions made explicit in Theorem~\ref{thm:transitivity}; the required triangle‑type bound on standard deviations is a direct consequence of the $L^2$ triangle inequality (see the proof of Theorem~\ref{thm:transitivity}).
+In practice, the margin conditions can be verified after constructing the graph; if violated for some edge, one may reduce $\alpha$ locally or remove the problematic edge to restore acyclicity.

 \paragraph{Practical recommendations (summary)} Refer to Section~\ref{subsec:graph_clt_proofs} for formal statements and proofs.
 In practice: \begin{itemize} \item Prefer the between-batch empirical variance of $s_k$ when $N$ is moderate to large (robust uncertainty quantification). \item If only a single batch is available, estimate $\mathrm{Var}(H_k)$ with the unbiased sample variance (divide by $|B|-1$) and obtain $\widehat{\mathrm{Var}}(s_k)=\widehat{\mathrm{Var}}(H_k)/|B|$. \item Use bootstrap or permutation tests and/or truncated‑normal corrections when $|B|$ is small or $\mu_k$ is near the boundaries $[0,1]$ (see Remark~\ref{rem:truncation}). \item To ensure transitivity in practice, check the margin/variance conditions of Theorem~\ref{thm:transitivity} or increase $|B|$ / $\alpha$ as needed. \end{itemize}